Our Biggest Airline Pet Peeves

 I get wanting to be comfortable on the plane but public transportation ≠ your living room.
 The person sitting next to you – who does not know you – doesn’t want to see or smell your bare tootsies.

 Also, airplanes are gross.
-And, a very reliable source has told me the water on the floor in the lavs is urine.
+And, a very reliable source has told me the water on the floor in the lavatories is not water, but urine.
 Find some comfortable shoes and keep them on your feet for the duration of the flight.
 Please.

 Flight delays

-Spring 2022 has seen an increased amount of flight delays in the US.
-Spring break, which is traditionally an ultra busy travel time.
-All major US carriers came under fire for flight delays but Southwest Airlines seems to be the front runner when it comes to unhappy customers.
+No one likes a flight delay.
+2022 and 2023 have seen an increased amount of flight delays in the US.
+Southwest Airlines had major, newsbreaking hiccups during spring break of 2022 and during the winter holidays of 2023.
+All major US carriers get called on the carpet from time to time for flight delays but Southwest Airlines seems to be the front runner when it comes to unhappy customers.

 Similar Posts